-except for Mr. Stéphane Lefebvre, who served as a director of Cirque du Soleil, a company that filed for protection under the Companies' Creditors Arrangement Act ("CCAA") in Canada on July 24, 2020, and under Chapter 15 in the United States on June 30, 2020, due to the impact of the COVID-19 pandemic.
-An acquisition agreement by existing secured creditors was approved by the Quebec Superior Court on October 26, 2020.
-On November 24, 2020, the Company announced the closing of the acquisition by its secured creditors and its emergence from CCAA and Chapter 15 protection.
+- Mr. Stéphane Lefebvre, who was a director of Cirque du Soleil, a company that filed for protection under the Companies' Creditors Arrangement Act ("CCAA") in Canada on July 24, 2020, and Chapter 15 in the United States on June 30, 2020, as a result of the impact of the COVID-19 pandemic.
+An acquisition transaction by existing secured creditors was approved by the Quebec Superior Court on October 26, 2020.
+On November 24, 2020, the company announced the closing of the sale transaction with the company's secured creditors and its emergence from CCAA and Chapter 15 protection. - Ms. Geneviève Brouillette, Chief Financial Officer of Aldo Group, a corporation that filed for protection under the Companies' Creditors Arrangement Act ("CCAA") in Canada on May 7, 2020, and recognition of such proceedings in the United States on May 8, 2020, also due to the impact of the COVID-19 pandemic.
+The Swiss subsidiary obtained protection under Swiss law on May 11, 2020.
+The restructuring process in Canada and the United States was successfully completed on July 12, 2022, with a plan of arrangement duly approved by the creditors, approved by the Court and duly implemented.
+The Swiss proceedings were also successfully completed on June 1, 2022, as an arrangement was reached with the creditors, approved by the Swiss Court and implemented.